TRADEMARK LAW

 Remedies for trademark infringement include injunctions against further infringement, monetary damages and recovery of attorney’s fees for a successful trademark plaintiff.
 Generally, the infringer’s profits, lost profits, or reasonable royalties can be recovered from the defendant for trademark infringement.

 If you have received a trademark cease and desist or if you have been served with a federal Complaint for trademark infringement, it is important to retain a trademark lawyer for your defense.
 We can assist with drafting a well-articulated response to the letter, contacting opposing counsel who issued the letter, and negotiating resolution on your behalf if necessary.
 Sometimes, cease and desist letters are issued which should not have been issued.
 For example, some aggressive trademark owners will send a cease and desist regardless of whether there is a likelihood of consumer confusion.
-Where this is the case, our trademark lawyers will assist in defending you against the misplaced allegations.
+Where this is the case, our trademark attorneys in Dallas, TX, will assist in defending you against the misplaced allegations.